Last Updated on 14 June 2024 by Cycloscope

 An intriguing feature, also found in the 540 model, is the accident detection system—a combination of sensors designed to identify potential crashes and automatically notify a designated contact through SMS.

-It features an incorporated altimeter, enhanced connectivity options, round-trip navigation.
+It features an incorporated altimeter, enhanced connectivity options, and round-trip navigation.
 However, no product is without its shortcomings.

 One aspect where the Edge 840 falls a bit short is in its solar efficiency.
 While it harnesses solar power, its efficiency in converting sunlight to usable energy could be improved.
 This might be a consideration for users who rely on sustainable charging solutions.